ministryofjustice/technical-guidance/standards/storing-source-code.md

 and enough documentation that someone new can get started with the project.

+Creating a new project from this [template repository] will add the correct licence file, as well as adding our organisation default `.gitignore` file and [github actions].

-If the repository contains secrets rather than code, make it private and restrict the people who have access to it.
+If your repository contains secrets rather than code, make it private and restrict the people who have access to it.
 Discuss with the security engineering team whether you should encrypt the contents of the repository.